![]() |

 Oh, wait, my bias is showing.

-Some writers will decide the ordinary mortal lover can rise to the
+Some writers will have the ordinary mortal lover rise to the

 challenge--this is actually more believable than the writers who

 determine that the ordinary mortal lover shouldn't have to rise to an acceptable level of social and political obligations.
-Yeah, we've all seen how well that comes across in real
+Yeah, we've all seen how well the latter comes across in real

 life.
 No matter how many people want to back Edward or Harry or